OrionExplorer/dcpam/README.md

 * [x] **Process gigabytes of data within minutes** - benefit of parallel execution.

 ### Extraction and Change Data Capture
-Extraction is first major ETL process.
+Extraction is first major process.
 Main DCPAM workflow consists of:
-1. Data extraction from all source systems to the Staging Area.
+1. Data extraction from all source systems to the Staging Area or target tables directly.
-2. Data transformation using all source systems in the Staging Area.
+2. (Optional) Data transformation using all source systems in the Staging Area.
-3. Load transformed dataset to the target tables.
+3. Load transformed dataset to the target tables (when Staging Area is used).

 #### Extraction